Tasmanian Infection Prevention and Control

 New online healthcare worker education resources are now available.

-- The eLearning infection prevention and control series of short, self-directed educational videos provides basic infection prevention and control topics and principles.
+- The eLearning infection prevention and control series of short, self-directed educational videos eELearning Infection and Prevention Control Series

 - Bare below the elbows poster